 More info: The description should be no longer than the length of an abstract.
 It can give some context for the proposed study, but great detail is not needed here for your preregistration.

 Time perception is key for humans to interact with the dynamically-changing world.
 Spoken language comprehension and music appreciation are critically dependent on detecting temporal variations in sound signals.
 To date, it remains unclear how the brain and mind detect these temporal properties, and whether the time mechanisms are specific to different auditory domains such as speech and music, or general across audition.
 Our research aims at exploring time perception mechanisms by testing entrainment effect created by a series of context beats.
-Specifically, we design a experiment with three between-subjects variable (i.e. Auditory stimuli: tone-tone, tone-speech, tone-tone as speech) and three within-subjects variables (i.e. Onset times: early, on-time, late onset of a target sound) to test whether an entrainment effect from the preceding musical tones could influence the tone duration judgement (condition 1), speech sound categorization of short vowel duration (e.g. lap) and long vowel duration (e.g. lab) word (condition 2).
-In condition 3, participants will be instructed to hear the tones as words lap or lab and perform exactly same task as condition 1.
+Previous work shows that when listeners hear a series of entraining tones followed by a target tone, the perceived duration of the target tone is affected by whether the target tone is early (perceived as shorter than it is), on time, or late (perceived as longer than it is).
+Using this paradigm, we design a experiment with one between-subjects variable with 3 conditions (i.e. Auditory stimuli: tone-tone, tone-speech, tone-tone as speech) and one 3-level within-subjects variable (i.e. Onset times: early, on-time, late onset of a target sound) to test whether an entrainment effect from the preceding musical context tones could influence duration judgement of tone targets (condition 1), speech sound targets (the word lap (short vowel duration) vs. the word lab (long vowel duration), or tones-as-speech targets (participants will be instructed to hear the amplitude-modulated tones as words lap or lab and will perform exactly the same task as the tone target condition).

 Hypotheses (required)